 The Grammy Awards has been dubbed “music’s biggest night” and, since the music industry is ruled by an occult elite, “music’s biggest night” reflects this elite’s code.
 Because of Whitney Houston’s death, the 2012 edition of the Grammy Awards had a peculiar feel that was almost palpable through the television screen.
 Intentionally or not, Whitney’s death was tied-in with the awards ceremony and the symbolism that transpired from it.

-The ceremony began in a very peculiar fashion, especially given the context of the Whitney’s death.
+The ceremony began in a very peculiar fashion, especially given the context of Whitney’s death.
 Bruce Springsteen yelled to the crowd “Are you alive out there?“, then sang the song We Take Care of Our Own, a mantra that was repeated throughout the evening.
 Well, I know someone who was definitely not alive out there – the very person that was on everyone’s mind when the show began.
 And, in the last years of her life, she wasn’t particularly well taken care of, either.
 In fact, as I stated in the article, What Happened to Whitney Houston, I believe that something terrible happened to Whitney Houston that went way beyond using drugs.
 She was mentally, psychologically and even spiritually disturbed.
 Was she under mind control or the subject of some kind of dark rituals?
 Difficult to say.
 But, as Springsteen chanted We Take Care of Our Own as if it was the anthem of the industry, I couldn’t help but think that Whitney was probably not “one of them”.
 Her “industry-approved” replacement, however, is “one of them”.

 Out With the Old, In With the New?

 A day before Whitney’s death, Clive Davis told Piers Morgan that Jennifer Hudson was “the next Whitney”.
-While Whitney was being reduced to the state of has-been, constantly humiliated by tabloid stories, Hudson was being groomed to become the next industry diva.
+While Whitney was being reduced to the state of a has-been, constantly humiliated by tabloid stories, Hudson was being groomed to become the next industry diva.
 After being discovered on American Idol, Hudson’s career took off … right after the violent murders of her mother and brother in 2008.
 Her first public appearance after the traumatic event was singing the Star-Spangled Banner during Superbowl XLIII.

 At the 2012 Grammy Awards, who do you think was chosen to pay tribute to the fallen artist by singing her greatest hit I Will Always Love You?

-Another artist of Whitney’s calibre re-emerged triumphant, almost like a re-birth after a period of silence: Adele.
+Another artist of Whitney’s caliber re-emerged triumphant, almost like a re-birth after a period of silence: Adele.
 However, the symbolic ceremony of the 2012 Grammy Awards could not be completed without a true ritual dealing with the spiritual realm.
 Nikki Minaj took care of that.

 The Black Mass

-The Grammy Awards ceremony may have begun with a heart-felt prayer for Whitney Houston, but it ended with an all-out Satanic Black Mass.
+The Grammy Awards ceremony may have begun with a heartfelt prayer for Whitney Houston, but it ended with an all-out Satanic Black Mass.
 From her “red carpet” entrance to her musical performance, Nikki Minaj played the role of a woman possessed by a demon named “Roman Zolanski”.
 The 2012 Grammy Awards were apparently chosen to “exorcise” this demon from Nikki and to present it to the world as her new alter-ego.
 In last year’s Grammy Awards, Lady Gaga also presented a new persona for Born This Way: a Gaga with horns on her forehead.

 In a music industry permeated with the concept of mind control, alter-personas that are completely separate from the artists are now the norm.
 As discussed in the article Origins and Techniques of Monarch Mind Control, the goal of Monarch programming is to create new personalities within a mind-control victim using violent trauma and frightening rituals.
 The personas that are created are fully programmable by their handlers and can even speak with a different accent, as is the case with Minaj’s alter persona.
 The chorus of Minaj’s song Roman Holiday appears to refer to the process of mind control: